Learning Can Be Fun: How to Learn a Language Playing Video Games

 - Try dialogue-based games.
 These will be the best for practicing conversation.

-- Try games that require you to solve puzzles or challenges using your target language.
+- Try games that require solving puzzles or challenges using your target language.

 - Try games in which you have to interact with other live players.